-A cost may not be allocated as an indirect cost if it is incurred for the same purpose under SCBGP-FB as a direct cost and vice versa (personnel/contractual, travel, equipment, supplies, etc.)
+A cost may not be allocated as an indirect cost if it is also incurred as a direct cost for the same purpose and vice versa (personnel/contractual, travel, equipment, supplies, etc.)

-For further information on how to determine if a cost is indirect or direct, please see the "Indirect Cost Decision Tree".
+For further information on how to determine if a cost is indirect or direct, please see the "Indirect Cost Decision Tree."

-Indirect Cost (\$2,874.00)

-2 percent (\$2,874.00)
+Indirect Cost (\$2,874.00) 2 percent (\$2,874.00)